 Teradyne uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board.
+Every year, Compensia, the Compensation Committee's independent compensation consulting firm, conducts an analysis of director compensation, including a review of benchmark data, and reports to the Committee any recommendations regarding director compensation.
+The Compensation Committee considers Compensia's annual recommendations as part of its annual review of director compensation.
 Non-employee directors' compensation is determined by the Board at the recommendation of the Compensation Committee.
 Directors who are employees of Teradyne receive no compensation for their service as a director.